Yuras/hfd/README.md

 ## hfd vs fdb

-Flash debugger, included into flex sdk lacks good readline interface.
+Flash debugger, included into flex sdk (fdb) lacks good readline interface.
-Also it has very pure support of object properties (at least linux version).
+Also it very often fails (and even crashes) when printing properties (at least linux version).
 So the idea is to create flash debugger with user friendly interface and good properties support.

 ## Installation